supervisely-ecosystem/anonymize-faces/README.md

 2. Review the results add/edit annotations if needed.
 3. Run the app with "Anonymize" option enabled.

-### Release 1.1.0 update
+### Release 1.2.0 update

-- Renamed app to "Face detection and anonymization"
+- Renamed app to "Anonymize Data"
-- Added "Threshold" option
-- Added "Save Detections" option for images.
+- Added "Target selection" option
-  - This option allows to save detected faces as annotations
-  - If Anonymize checkbox is enabled, not only detected faces will be obscured, but all bounding boxes of class `face` will be obscured as well
+- Integrated "EgoBlur" neural network model for car licenseplate detection and anonymization.
+- App now can target Faces, Car License plates or both.

 ## How To Run